Birth of William Jr.

 The custody of William Jr. goes to trial.
 The judge recognizes that custody determination must be based on the best interest of the child.
 Meanwhile, Garay is now married.
 Ana continues to study to become a nurse.

 Garay argues that it is in the best interest of the child to reside with him since he is in a much better financial position.
 Garay is married.
-William Jr. can be cared for by his stepmom who will stay at home.
+William Jr. can be cared for by his stepmother who will stay at home.
 As a result, William Jr. doesn’t have to stay with a babysitter or at different daycare centers.
 Garay – he argues- would never prevent Ana from visiting William Jr. if he has exclusive custody.
 Thus, Garay argues he should have custody.

 Ana argues that child custody has already been established.
 Ana has been caring for William Jr. since birth.
 She should continue to have custody and nothing should change.
-A change in custody would create instability in the child’s life since the there is a strong parent-child emotional bond developed between Ana and William Jr. The same emotional parent-child bond does not exist between William Jr. and Garay.
+A change in custody would create instability in the child’s life since there is a strong parent-child emotional bond developed between Ana and William Jr. The same emotional parent-child bond does not exist between William Jr. and Garay.
 So, it is harmful to change custody now.

 Family Court Judge Decides